shihabmi7/Friends/readme.md

-# Friends : An Example of Android Clean Architecture
+# Friends : An Example of Android Best Practices

 Data Comes From https://randomuser.me/